Arizona-Tecnologia/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 1. Assignment of migration instructions to activity instances
 2. Validation of the instruction assignment
 3. Cancellation of unmapped activity instances
-4. Migration of mapped activity instances and their dependent instancess, and instantiation of newly introduced BPMN scopes
+4. Migration of mapped activity instances and their dependent instances, and instantiation of newly introduced BPMN scopes